Gordon999/PI_LCD_MP3_player/README.md

 At boot it will look for mp3 tracks in '/home/USERNAME/Music/artist name/album_name/tracks', and/or on a USB stick, under /media/USERNAME/usb_stick_name/artist name/album_name/tracks

-Press rotary encoder button to choose mode to choose Artist/ Album / Track or set Volume, SLEEP, Random, Album or gapless modes. use rotary to set. press PLAY button to play / stop mp3, or hold for > 5 seconds to choose Radio, use rotary to select station.
+Press rotary encoder button to choose mode to choose Artist/ Album / Track or set Volume, SLEEP, Random, Album or gapless modes.

+Use rotary to set, then press PLAY button to play / stop mp3, or hold for > 5 seconds to choose Radio, use rotary to select Radio station.

 ## Screenshot

 ![screenshot](IMG_20250826_131808.gif)